gmelchett/jomics/README.md

 ## Usage
 ```
 Usage of ./jomics:
   -addr string
         Server address. (default ":4531")
   -root string
         Comic collection root.
   -th int
         Front page thumb nail size. (default 400)
+  -webroot string
+        For reverse proxy servers use.
 ```
-jomics will start with generating thumb nails of all album covers.
-It will take some time.
+When jomics starts it will start with generate front cover thumb nails of all new album.
 If you change the thumb nail size, new thumb nails will be generated.
 Then point your favorite browser to `localhost:4531` if you are using the address.

 ## Security
 There is none.
 It is just a comics reader server.

+## Privacy
+No personal data is stored by jomics, neither server side nor as cookies ETC on the client.
+Jomics behaves precisely as physical comic albums.
+(Except that the comic albums are sorted alphabetical when presented) You have to book mark where you are if you can't remember, and you have to sort your albums yourself into different shelves (directories) as well.

 ## Third party packages
  * The folder icon is taken from http://www.clker.com/clipart-simple-file-folder.html (resized & included)